 Your call center is one of the best windows into the customer experience.
-Customers gift your company bits of information with every interaction.
-When your call center gathers and analyzes this rich data, you are able to turn it into valuable business intelligence.
-This information can be leveraged by many parts of your organization to improve the customer experience and increase brand loyalty.
-At the same time, your call center evolves from being viewed primarily as an operational expense to a trusted resource of actionable customer insights.
+Customers gift your company bits of information that you can turn into valuable business intelligence to improve the customer experience and increase brand loyalty.
+At the same time, it can transform your call center into a trusted resource of actionable customer insights.

 New Product Data

-Here is an example of an organization utilizing its call center to gather new product data:
+Consider this example of how an organization utilized its call center to gather new product data:

 Scenario: A computer manufacturer wanted to understand customer issues with its new products.

-Actions Taken: The company’s call center routed customers who had purchased a new product within the last three months to specific agents.
-These agents were given a higher handle time target and more time after each call to complete a short questionnaire to detail the customer’s reason for calling and to document the issues they were having with the products.
+Actions Taken: Specific agents handled customers who had purchased a new product within the last three months.
+Those agents had a higher handle time target and more time after each call to complete a short questionnaire.
+Agents detailed the customer’s reason for calling and documented their issues with the products.

-Summary: Changes were made to design that saved the company money by reducing returns and technical support calls.
-This initiative also fostered a stronger partnership among the departments of customer support, manufacturing and design while creating a superior product and customer experience.
+Summary: In the long run, the design changes saved the company money by reducing returns and technical support calls.
+This initiative fostered a more robust partnership among the departments while creating a superior product and customer experience.

-Your call center also can be a resource to collect valuable business intelligence regarding complaints from customers.
-For most organizations, this type of data is only sourced from customer satisfaction surveys and executive complaints.
-Often, complaint data from these sources are not representative nor are they aggregated and analyzed.
+Your call center can also be a resource to collect valuable business intelligence regarding customer complaints.
+Most organizations obtain this type of data primarily from customer satisfaction surveys and executive complaints.
+Often, complaint data from these sources are not representative, nor are they aggregated and analyzed.

-Without appropriate and detailed complaint data, organizations that directly impact the customer experience often discuss failures in general terms and lack the information needed to address root causes.
-Trying to resolve customer complaints without fully knowing all the underlying issues can also lead to friction between departments, which further erodes the overall goal of improving the customer experience.
+Organizations with a direct impact on the customer experience often discuss failures in general terms and lack the information needed to address root causes.
+Trying to resolve customer complaints without fully understanding all the underlying issues often leads to friction between departments, which impedes the overall goal of improving the customer experience.

 Here’s an example of how an organization benefited by collecting complaint data through their call center:

-Scenario: A mobile phone company was experiencing extremely high call volumes to their centers that provide sales and support.
-The marketing department was frustrated with the work of the call centers because a high percentage of sales calls were being abandoned.
-The call center was complaining that they were receiving more service calls than expected, but no one knew why.
-They claimed this was due to fulfillment issues, but the fulfillment vendor asserted there were no issues.
+Scenario: A mobile phone company was experiencing extremely high call volumes in their centers that provide sales and support.
+The marketing department was frustrated with the call centers because a high percentage of sales calls were abandoned.
+The call center complained that they received more service calls than expected, but no one knew why and claimed this was due to fulfillment issues, but the fulfillment vendor asserted there were no issues.

 Customer Satisfaction Data

-Here’s an example of one company that analyzed its call center customer satisfaction data to understand specifically what the center needed to work on to improve the customer experience.
+Below is an example of how a company used customer satisfaction data to identify opportunities for the call center to improve the customer experience.

-Result: The company revised its scope of support so agents had more authority to resolve customer issues on the first call.
-They also ensured that ongoing training of existing agents and new hire training better equipped agents to resolve customer issues.
+Result: The company revised its scope of support to give agents more authority to resolve customer issues on the first call.
+They added continuous training for existing agents and revised new hire training to help agents to resolve customer issues more efficiently.

-Summary: The call center management team shared the results of their analysis, not just within their own group but also with other departments.
-This helped them establish credibility of their ability to use data effectively and use it not just to identify issues with other departments but to improve their own performance.
+Summary: The call center management team shared the results of their analysis within their group and with other departments.
+Their effective use of data established credibility among departments.
+They were able to use it not just to identify issues with other departments but also to improve their performance.

-There are multiple touchpoints where customers interact with your company, and while social, online and mobile channels can provide the benefit of immediacy, few, if any, of these channels provide the breadth and depth offered by customer interactions with your call center.
-This information gained through your call center is more valuable than the richest market research.
+There are multiple touchpoints where customers interact with your company.
+While social, online and mobile channels can provide the benefit of immediacy, few, if any, of these channels offer the breadth and depth of customer interactions with your call center.
+The data you can gain through your call center is more valuable than the richest market research.